wghou/awesome-physics-engine/README.md

 [SOFA](https://github.com/sofa-framework/sofa) : SOFA is an open source framework targeted at interactive physics simulation based on the Finite Element Method (FEM), with an emphasis on medical simulation and robotics.

 ---

+### Collistion Detection

+[lbvh](https://github.com/ToruNiina/lbvh) : an implementation of parallel linear BVH (LBVH) on GPU.

+[Discregrid](https://github.com/InteractiveComputerGraphics/Discregrid) : A static C++ library for the generation of discrete functions on a box-shaped domain.
+This is especially suited for the discretization of signed distance fields.

+---

 ### Position Based Dynamics